All Episodes

 Now, this case is JTF.

-So they're walking them around, right?
+So they're walking around, right?

-You can see, look, the mayor of New York, right there as well, right?
+You can see, look, the mayor of New York right there as well, right?

 And you know what?

-They another reason why I don't think the FBI was there, guys, like FBI agents, was because for those of you that are aware, um, it's Eric Adams, if I'm not mistaken, he's under indictment right now.
+Another reason why I don't think the FBI was there, guys, like FBI agents, was because for those of you that are aware, it's Eric Adams, if I'm not mistaken.

 So, yeah.